 3. Pick your accommodation wisely

 The top budget tip for travelling Malaysia is the same as anywhere: hostels should be your go-to accommodation option.
-While the quality of the rooms may vary drastically from hostel to hostel, they are generally decent throughout Malaysia.
+While the quality of the rooms may vary drastically from hostel to hostel, there are generally decent and cheap places to stay throughout Malaysia.